haziq-exe/TikTokAutoUploader/README.md

 - **🔐 Bypass/Auto Solve Captchas:** No more manual captcha solving; fully automated process!
 - **🎵 Use TikTok Sounds:** Seamlessly add popular TikTok sounds to your videos.
-- **🗓 Schedule Uploads:** Upload videos at specific times with our scheduling feature.
+- **🗓 Schedule Uploads:** Upload videos at specific times or upto 10 days in advance with our scheduling feature.
 - **🔍 Copyright Check:** Ensure your video is safe from copyright claims before uploading.
 - **🏷 Add Working Hashtags:** Increase your reach by adding effective hashtags that actually work.